Single Phase vs Three Phase Power

 AC power supply is the most common type of electricity supply for houses and commercial buildings.
 It enables frequent change of direction in the current.
 There are two types of power supply systems – single-phase and three-phase.
-The primary difference between the single-phase and 3-phase transformer is that the former is used in homes and residential buildings while the latter is used in factories and commercial buildings with heavy power load.
+The primary difference between single-phase and three-phase power is that homes and residential buildings use the former, while factories and commercial buildings with heavy power loads use the latter.

 Single-phase power comprises a single wire and one conductor to regulate and distribute the power load.
 On the other hand, three-phase is made of three conductors and one neutral wire for completing the circuit.

-Both single-phase and three-phase use the AC power supply for managing the flow of current.
+Both single-phase and three-phase use the AC power supply to manage the current flow.
 The current flow that utilizes the AC power is in the alternating direction.
 Let’s look at some of the major differences between these two types of electrical transformers

 Single-phase power supply